IgniteUI/help-topics/topics/05_ASP-NET-MVC/Using_Ignite_UI_Tag_Helpers.md

 ## <a id="addtaghelper"></a> Adding Tag Helpers to scope of the view

-To add all Ignite UI Tag Helpers to the current view scope, the @addTagHelper directive is used:
+To add all %%ProductName%% Tag Helpers to the current view scope, the @addTagHelper directive is used:

 ```csharp
 @using Infragistics.Web.Mvc